mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

 .. image:: /images/en/Dockers.png
    :align: center

-The image above shows some of the dockers in Krita
+The image above shows some of the dockers in Krita.

-All the views and the dockers are held inside **Windows**
+All the views and the dockers are held inside **Windows**.

 Window
 ~~~~~~